 Is there a chemical difference between solar fuels and conventional fuels?

 In principle, solar fuels are identical with conventional fuels.
 However, they contain fewer impurities, which means they emit less noxious gases when burned.
 A win-win situation for the environment!

 What types of solar fuels can you produce?

 We can produce any type of solar fuel: kerosene, gasoline, diesel, methanol, hydrogen, synthetic crude oil, and many more.
-This is possible because we produce hydrocarbon chains – and fuels are nothing else but hydrocarbon chains of different lengths.
+This is possible because we produce hydrocarbon chains – and simply put, fuels are nothing else but hydrocarbon chains of different lengths.

-Do solar fuels need special combustion engines?
+Do solar fuels require special combustion engines?

-No, solar fuels are a drop-in technology, which means that they can replace fossil fuels without any need to change the existing infrastructure.
+No, solar fuels are a drop-in technology, which means that they can replace fossil fuels without any need to change the existing global fuel infrastructure.
 They are compatible with existing internal combustion engines and jet engines.

 What’s the difference between your solar fuels and e-fuels?